The success rate is over 99%.

-Laser PRK, LASIK and LASEK are all outpatient procedures, which means you’ll spend around an hour at the surgeon’s office and walk out afterwards.
+Laser PRK, LASIK and NO-CUT are all outpatient procedures, which means you’ll spend around an hour at the surgeon’s office and walk out afterwards.
 Someone else should drive you home, since your vision might be a little blurry right after surgery.
 The procedure itself is brief and painless.
 Dr. Goldberg will place anaesthetic drops in your eye to eliminate any discomfort.
-LASIK and LASEK patients typically report little or no discomfort following their treatment.
+LASIK and NO-CUT patients typically report little or no discomfort following their treatment.
 With PRK there will be some discomfort.
 Medication is supplied to relieve any post-operative irritation.

 The cost ranges from $2000-$2400 per eye.
 Please contact us for a personal consultation.

 Yes.
 Most patients choose to have both eyes treated during the same surgery.
 This is especially convenient for patients visiting from out-of-town.

 Yes, we can discuss payment options for the procedure that will have you seeing clearer, faster.